cloudmobi/CloudmobiSSP/android-sdk.md

 ### <a name="integration">Integration Notes</a>

-* Three permissions are needed for Cloudmobi ads.
+* If you live in a country, like China, which is forbidden google play, two prerequisites to get Cloudmobi ads:

-    1. **GooglePlay** is installed on your mobile.
+  1. GooglePlay has installed on your device.
-    2. “advertising icon” is necessary to the ad placement.
-    3. **VPN** is needed for ads.
+  2. Your device have connect to VPN.

 * About the CTAdEventListerner.

    We suggest you define a class to implement the CTAdEventListener yourself , then you can just override the methods you need when you getBanner or getNative.
 See the following example:

 ``` java